YRSLV/MYT-coding-challenge/README.md

 Version 0.2.0 adds implementation for querying the Global Secondary Index and populating DB with products and discounts data.

-Version 0.3.0 adds tests for API endpoint functionality and some small performance improvements
+Version 0.3.0 adds tests for API endpoint functionality and some small performance improvements.

-Version 0.4.0 adds additional documentation with explanations on decisions taken
+Version 0.4.0 adds additional documentation with explanations on decisions taken.

 ----------